Jamer198/Remmerson/README.txt

 Remmerson is a project that I have started just for funsies.
 It is meant to bring back the look and feel of old chat services, like MSN Messenger.
 Right now it is pretty bare bones, but I will work on making it better.
 You are not able to send files at the moment, so dont look at the error codes and go, "Woah!
 How can I send files???"
 Because you can't.
 Those error codes are from earlier builds when I tried implementing it, but it was janky and barely worked, so I got rid of it.

+You must download .NET Runtime 8.0 for Remmerson to work.

 Sound troubleshooting:
 If your sounds aren't working, make sure there is a folder in the same directory as the program named "Sounds" and make sure the sounds are named appropriately.
 "Change_Theme"
 "Message_Notification"
 "User_Join_Server"
 "User_Leave_Server"

 Error codes: